Skip to main content

 save_auth

-Authenticate with a web application by executing login steps and save the session cookies and localStorage to a JSON file for later analysis.
+Authenticate with a web app by executing login steps on a given URL, then save the session data (cookies and localStorage) to a JSON file for analyzing authenticated content.

 Instructions